Skip to main content

 2) The meaning of "in the heart of the earth"

 Having clarified the reckoning of days and nights, we must now ask: what did Jesus mean by "the heart of the earth"?
-Some interpreters understand that "the heart of the earth probably refers to Sheol, the place of the dead (cf. Jon.
-2:2, 'the belly of Sheol'—Jonah was rescued from the prospect of death, Jesus from death itself)."12 This is possible, since "earth" can sometimes stand for the grave or the underworld.
+Some interpreters understand that "the heart of the earth probably refers to Sheol, the place of the dead."14 This is possible because "earth" can sometimes stand for the grave or the underworld.
 On the other hand, Jesus' comparison with Jonah points to a literal entombment: Jonah was shut in the belly of the fish, enclosed and buried away from life.
 The parallel suggests the tomb, not merely death.

 The apostolic witness confirms this: "that He was buried, and that He rose again the third day" (1 Corinthians 15:4, emphasis added).
 Burial is the hinge between death and resurrection.
 It marks the entry into "the heart of the earth".
 By apostolic definition, the clock begins at the tomb.

-In the list below, the evenings are marked, since in biblical reckoning the day begins at evening (cf. Genesis 1:5).
+In the list below, the counted days appear in bold, and the evening transitions are marked in italics.
+This reflects the biblical pattern in which the full day-cycle begins at evening (cf. Genesis 1:5).

 On this reckoning, Jesus would have risen on the third night, not on the third day.
 However, the problem disappears if the clock begins at the tomb on the first evening: